Redbench: Workload Synthesis From Cloud Traces

-\textbf{Matching- vs. generation-based synthesis.} \systemname{} enables users to select the synthesis approach used based on their benchmarking needs and objectives, as summarized in \Cref{tab:matching_vs_generation}.
-The matching-based approach is less complex and comes with battle-tested queries, making system failures less likely.
-However, it is limited by the source benchmark's query set and does not capture all workload characteristics as we will show in \Cref{subsec:synthesis_quality}.
-In turn, the generation-based approach offers higher fidelity and flexibility by creating queries from scratch and is better suited for stress-testing the DBMS, as it generates novel queries that more effectively exercise the DBMS.
-However, this comes at the cost of higher complexity and potential for system failures (e.g., out-of-memory errors caused by too large intermediate result sizes), adding additional strain to the system.
+\textbf{Matching- vs. generation-based synthesis.} \systemname{} enables users to select the synthesis approach based on their benchmarking goals, as summarized in \Cref{tab:matching_vs_generation}.
+The matching-based approach is simpler and relies on stable, user-selected queries from established benchmarks (e.g., JOB, TPC-H), reducing the likelihood of system failures.
+This battle-tested pool provides known SQL feature compatibility, making it well-suited for environments supporting only a restricted SQL subset, common for early-stage research prototypes and operator-limited systems.
+By restricting execution to a user-selected query set, matching-based synthesis enables fast iteration and short time-to-feedback cycles when evaluating ideas like caching or query optimization, as observed when this Redbench variant was used to evaluate index advisors~\cite{robust-index}.
+However, because it is constrained by the source benchmark's query set, it cannot reproduce all statistical characteristics of real-world workloads (\Cref{subsec:synthesis_quality}).
+Once a prototype matures, we therefore recommend switching to \systemname{}'s generation-based variant, which goes beyond a fixed query pool.
+In contrast, the generation-based approach provides higher fidelity and flexibility by constructing entirely new SQL queries that are statistically steered to match observed workload properties, including bytes-read distributions, scan sets, and realistic read/write mixes.
+By synthesizing queries from scratch, it exercises a broader range of execution paths and stress-tests the DBMS more thoroughly, enabling trace-faithful benchmarking that more closely reflects production behavior.
+However, this added flexibility comes at the cost of higher complexity and greater risk of system failures (e.g., out-of-memory errors due to large intermediate results), adding additional strain to the system.

-\textbf{Dataset and schema.} \systemname{} enables users to use different datasets and schemas for workload synthesis and the actual benchmark.
-The used dataset controls common properties, such as data distribution and correlation.
-In the context of \systemname{}, its underlying schema also influences multiple aspects of workload synthesis.
-For instance, if the used dataset/schema contains too few tables, it will not be possible to synthesize queries joining many tables.
-Even if the schema contains a sufficient number of tables, \systemname{}'s workload synthesis must address crucial questions, such as schema matching (which tables to use given a query's scanset) or accurately reflecting the amount of scanned bytes.
-We will discuss these questions in more detail in the following section.
+\textbf{Dataset and schema.} \systemname{} supports different datasets and schemas for workload synthesis.
+The dataset controls common properties such as data distribution and correlation, while the schema constrains synthesis: too few tables prevent queries joining many tables, and even with sufficient tables, \systemname{} must address key questions such as schema matching (which tables to use for a query's scanset) and accurately reflect scanned bytes---questions discussed in the following section.